-LLM in Financial Law
+LLM (Master of Laws) in Financial Law

 Financial law is legislation applied on a national or international level to regulate and stabilise the economy and to prevent or minimise large-scale financial problems.
 LLMs in Financial Law consider different aspects of relevant legislation, especially compliance (with policies and regulations) and diligence (monitoring of procedures).
 The ability to make balanced political, economic and monetary risk assessments, to see the broad picture as well as homing in on small details and to untangle very complicated legal requirements lies at the heart of these subjects.
 Students who are interested in how the financial world operates and who are willing to probe into the frameworks that surround it will find a master’s financial law fascinating.
 LLMs in Financial Law also cover fraud, corruption and financial irregularities.
 Students who want to take this subject need to become familiar with the language of international finance – securities, loans, bonds, derivatives and how they work.